 “Romanticism, the Caucasus, and Russian Orientalism”.
 In Russia’s Golden Age.
 Critical Insights Series.
 Ipswich, MA: Salem Press, 2014.

-Currently I am an independent scholar residing in Virginia.
+Currently I am an instructor of Russian and Spanish at James Madison University.
 I have taught Russian language, literature, culture, and/or cinema at the University of Virginia, the University of Richmond, Northern Virginia Community College, and Ferrum College.
-Currently I am the Academic Oversight Manager for the School of Russian and Asian Studies (SRAS) and the Conference Manager for the American Association of Teachers of Slavic and East European Languages (AATSEEL).
+Since 2013, I have worked as the Conference Manager for the American Association of Teachers of Slavic and East European Languages (AATSEEL).
+In addition to teaching, I am also currently pursuing a M.Ed in Equity and Cultural Diversity in the JMU College of Education.